 “What?
 I am.
 I got lost.”

-“Liscor is over forty miles south of here.
+“Liscor is over a hundred miles south of here.
 How did you travel this far without knowing that?”

 Erin clapped her hands to her head.
 How would she get back?
 She wasn’t going to walk that far!
 And she didn’t have Toren!